agoragames/kairos/README.rst

 Dragons!
 --------

-Kairos achieves its efficiency by using Redis or Mongo TTLs and data structures in combination with a key naming scheme that generates consistent keys based on any timestamp relative to epoch.
+Kairos achieves its efficiency by using TTLs and data structures in combination with a key naming scheme that generates consistent keys based on any timestamp relative to epoch.
 However, just like `RRDtool <http://oss.oetiker.ch/rrdtool/>`_, changing any attribute of the